tcpipuk/act-runner/docs/python.md

 ### Why uv?

-We use [uv](https://github.com/astral-sh/uv) as our Python package installer because:
+We use [uv](https://github.com/astral-sh/uv) as our Python package installer because it:

-- It's 10-100x faster than pip
+- Is 10-100x faster than pip
 - Provides consistent tool management via `uv tool`
 - Reduces CI build times significantly
-- Maintained by the Ruff team (Astral)
+- Is maintained by the Ruff team (Astral)

 ### Why these specific tools?

-The pre-installed tools cover the most common Python development needs:
+The pre-installed tools cover common Python development needs:

 - **Linting & Formatting**: ruff, black, isort
 - **Type Checking**: mypy
 - **Testing**: pytest
 - **Pre-commit**: prek

-This provides a complete Python development environment out of the box while keeping the image size reasonable.
+This gives you a complete Python development environment whilst keeping the image size reasonable.

 ### Why no distutils?

 Python's `distutils` was deprecated in Python 3.10 and removed entirely in Python 3.12.
 Most modern Python packages have migrated to `setuptools` or other build systems.
-We exclude it to:
+We don't include it to:

 - Keep images smaller
 - Encourage modern packaging practices